 About

 Terra Nordica is a long-term, self-directed project that combines engineering realism with speculative world-building.
-Its goal is to explore what a credible human Mars migration system could look like—technically, socially, and operationally— while actively developing the skills required to model it.
+Its goal is to explore what a credible human Mars migration system could look like, technically, socially, and operationally, while actively developing the skills required to model it.
 I am making it in hope to inspire myself and others to the possibility of going to The Red Planet!

 - Astrophysics & orbital mechanics – is a very important part of the project for me.
 I’m a hard sci-fi fan, and physical realism is essential for Terra Nordica to feel attainable.
 Since my background is in engineering physics, this is also one of the most enjoyable parts of the work.
 It includes calculating Hohmann transfers, delta-V budgets, mass and fuel requirements, gravity simulation, and working through the real constraints and problems a human Mars mission would face using Matlab, Python, and other specialized software.

-- Web engineering – is new to me but fun.
+- Web engineering – is new to me, but fun.
 I am mostly using Next.js frontend, Flask backend, PostgreSQL, Docker, NGINX, Cloudflare tunneling.

 - World-building & role-play – governance, culture, training programs, daily life during transit and on Mars and much more is added to make the world feel more grounded.
+The lore constantly evolves.
+As time goes I coming up with new ideas and details, and I add them to the world.